Ottoman destroyer Samsun: Italo-Turkish War and Balkan Wars

-At the beginning of the Italo-Turkish War, on October 1, 1911, Samsun was anchored at Cape Nara with the rest of the Ottoman fleet.
+At the beginning of the Italo-Turkish War, on 1 October 1911, Samsun was anchored at Cape Nara with the rest of the Ottoman fleet.
 The fleet, which had been maneuvering and training since July, had completed its annual visit to Beirut despite increasing political tensions.
-On October 2, the fleet returned to Istanbul for repairs and maintenance.
-It did not engage in direct combat with Italian ships throughout the war.
+On 2 October, the fleet returned to Istanbul for repairs and maintenance.
+It did not engage in direct combat with any Italian ships throughout the war.